 Physiology and Behavior Option

-This option is offered within the following major(s):
+This option is available within the Biology major at the following location:

 The Biology major Physiology and Behavior option is designed to provide a rigorous foundation in the comparative physiology and behavior of animals.
 Core biological sciences from the Biology major are coupled with course work in behavior, physiology and organismal biology.
 Undergraduate research or internship experience is strongly recommended for option students, and three credits can be applied to the electives for the option.
 The Physiology and Behavior option provides excellent preparation for graduate programs in animal behavior, physiology and other areas of organismal biology.